 Over the years, the surrounding Austrian pines shaded out the garden, and in 1979 it was relocated to its present site.
 An oval brick path, lined on either side with flower beds, leads into the garden, and a teak bench and fountain help create the atmosphere of an English cottage garden of Elizabethan times.

-Jennifer Williams is curator of the Shakespeare Garden, the Alice Recknagel Ireys Fragrance Garden, Bluebell Wood, Daffodil Hill, Celebrity Path, and the confer collection.
+Jennifer Williams is curator of the Shakespeare Garden, the Alice Recknagel Ireys Fragrance Garden, Bluebell Wood, Daffodil Hill, Celebrity Path, and the conifer collection.
 Born and raised in the South, Jennifer received a BFA from the University of Georgia and pursued drawing, painting, and filmmaking before joining BBG as an intern in 1998.
 She then served as a member of the grounds crew before moving to the Steinhardt Conservatory, where she specialized in interior display and design.
 Her background in art has come in handy through the years as she has designed plant exhibits, seasonal containers, and permanent landscapes, including the Washington Avenue Woodland Garden renovation and her current gardens.

 In the plays and sonnets of William Shakespeare nature is interwoven with literary genius, providing graphic glimpses into the history and lifestyles of the Elizabethans.
 Familiar flowers and herbs were used to develop a mood, set the stage and convey the essence of a moral or idea. ''